 Step 4: On your mark…

 With the saddle removed, it’s time to mark it as you’ll be cutting it down.
 This is an extremely important step and where many people go wrong.
-You don’t want to just walk over to the grinder and start removing material on your saddle without measuring and having it clearly marked.
+You don’t want to just start removing material on your saddle without measuring and having it clearly marked.
 Use a ruler or straight edge to mark and shade the area to remove with a pencil.
 As in the above example, if you want an action decrease of 1mm at the 12th fret, you’ll need to double it and remove 2 mm marked on the bottom of the white saddle.
 Measure on each side of the saddle and make a small mark, then join the mark across the saddle using a ruler.
 If your action was higher on the bass strings of your guitar than the treble, you can keep with this pattern intact as you mark your saddle for reduction.